 - Self-service: When users install the CrashPlan app and sign in as a new user, their accounts are automatically created.
 If their organizations are configured to use LDAP, then they must use their LDAP credentials, registration key, and Code42 server address to create their account.

-- Deploy custom installers: Deploy preconfigured custom installers with software like Microsoft System Center Configuration Manager or JAMF Software's Casper Suite.
+- Deploy custom installers: Deploy preconfigured custom installers with software like Microsoft System Center Configuration Manager or Jamf Pro (formerly Casper Suite).

 - Create users manually: Administrators can create users manually or by uploading a CSV list.

 |a||LDAP Servers||List of your configured LDAP servers.
 Click the name to edit.|